 |Long working hours (More than 40 hours per week)|

 71% of Civil Engineers said they were satisfied with their job and 68% said they feel like their job is making other people’s lives better.

 You can read more about these career personality types here.

 People who are suitable for this job tends to like work activities that include practical, hands-on problems and solutions.
 They like working with plants, animals, and real-world materials like wood, tools, and machinery..

 They also like working with ideas, and require an extensive amount of thinking.
 They like searching for facts and figuring out problems mentally.

-Civil Engineers job description, Civil Engineers salary, Civil Engineers information, what is the job of a Civil Engineer like, pros and cons about Civil Engineers, colleges and universities for Civil Engineers, is Civil Engineers the right career for me, Quite Hard careers to get into, careers in Architecture and Engineering
+Civil Engineers job description, Civil Engineers salary, Civil Engineers information, what is the job of a Civil Engineer like, pros and cons about Civil Engineers, colleges and universities for Civil Engineers, is Civil Engineers the right career for me, careers in Architecture and Engineering